Kccendana/Kccendana/README.md

 - 🌱  I am in intensive training to cultivate my skills as a full-stack developer.
 - 💬 Ask me about Web Frontend.
 - 📫 How to reach me: kc_telyn@yahoo.com
+- 🎸 I'm an occasional ukelele player.
+When I need a break from coding, I pick up my instrument and let the music flow.

 <h3 align="left">Connect with me:</h3>